thiagoassisk8/bsb_go/README.md

-# bsb_go
+# sidebar_animation

-A new Flutter application.
+A flutter project for sidebar animation and page links

 ## Getting Started

-Projeto referente a disciplina Estágio Supervisionado.
+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: